decentology/fast-floward-1/week2/day3/readMe.md

 ![DappStarter Overview](images/dappstarter_overview.PNG)

-**Today, we will be looking at the DappLib and Transactions/Script.
+**Today, we will be looking at the DappLib and Transactions/Scripts.
 For now, just know that the client is already set up to call our DappLib functions that you'll be writing in your W2Q5 today.**

-## Setting Up a Transaction
+## Setting Up a Transaction Function in DappLib

 Let's take a look at how to set up a DappLib function for a transaction: